Maryland Rent Increase Laws

 In Maryland, the length of notice needed to raise rent varies from 7 to 90 days depending on the type of lease:

-• 90 days’ notice – Year lease
+• 90 days’ notice – Lease term over one month

-• 21 days’ notice – Week-to-week oral lease
+• 21 days’ notice – Oral lease, term one week or less

 The written notice must be sent by first-class mail with a certificate of mailing.
 However, landlords and tenants can agree to deliver rent increase notices by email, text message, or electronic tenant portal as long as the tenant is not required to accept those delivery methods instead of mail.